PAWS for RMC

 Posey and Lemon provide opportunities for the Child Life Specialists to build fast rapport with patients.
 Building trusting relationships with patients increases compliance, improves outcomes, and decreases stress and anxiety for the patient and family.

-The Child Life team and all the physicians at RMHC aim to address the multitude of issues their patients go through while undergoing treatment.
+The Child Life team and all the physicians at RMC aim to address the multitude of issues their patients go through while undergoing treatment.
 By building a strong foundation and becoming more approachable, families are more likely to express their feelings.

 The ultimate outcome for a facility dog is an extension of this relationship.
 Patients look forward to seeing Child Life.
 They associate the team with play, laughter, non-medical personnel, and a safe person who will advocate for them.
 Illness often drives away some of the joy that children are known for, and Posey and Lemon bring it right back!